 More information on the daycare system.

-After arrival you will first need to visit your faculty’s HR assistant in order to sign your employment contract.
-You will need your employment contract when visiting the following authorities:
+After arrival you will need to take care of several official matters.
+You will need your employment contract and passport (and residence permit for non EU citizens) when visiting the following authorities:

 - Migri (Finnish Immigration Services)